wdamron/arm/INSTRUCTIONS.md

 ## LDEORAB

+Atomic exclusive OR on byte in memory.

 ```
 ldeorab Wd, Wn, [Xm|SP]
 ```

 ## LDEORAH

+Atomic exclusive OR on halfword in memory.

 ```
 ldeorah Wd, Wn, [Xm|SP]
 ```

 ## LDEORAL

+Atomic exclusive OR on word or doubleword in memory.

 ```
 ldeoral Wd, Wn, [Xm|SP]